-We’ve already recruited a team of new pioneer ministers to work in specific parts of our diocese, including Gosport, Havant, Milton, Eastney, Cosham and Whiteley – and we plan to recruit more.
+We’ve already seen pioneer ministers working in specific parts of our diocese, including Gosport, Havant, Milton, Eastney, Cosham and Whiteley – and we plan to recruit more.
 Some of our existing clergy have also been given responsibilities to pioneer in new housing developments.
 We also offer training for our existing clergy to work in more pioneering ways through our Pioneering Parishes workshops and community of practice.
 We are supporting clergy and lay teams developing and strengthening new Christian communities through the Greenhouse project.

 It’s all part of our diocese’s Live | Pray | Serve strategy.
 Read more about that strategy and how it is shaping our mission and ministry here.

 The latest news about our pioneer ministers is at the bottom of this page or watch our video below showing the story of pioneer ministry in Leesland and what we can learn from that experience:

 You can also read more about the Church of England’s overall vision for pioneer ministry on their website.